 Here's 12 reasons why I'm turning off commenting.
-The biggest one rhymes with ham.
+And the biggest one rhymes with ham.

 1. social media > comments

 People are starting, and continuing, more conversations on social media instead of in blog comments.
-When Blog Marketing Academy turned off comments, he stated "Social media is really far superior than blog comments for any kind of online conversation."
-True dat.
+Blog Marketing Academy turned off comments and said "Social media is really far superior than blog comments for any kind of online conversation."
+Agreed.

 2. fossilized comments

 And, the comments that do remain on blogs are, in fact, literally dated.
 Stamped and sealed in time forever on the date they were written like a time capsule.
 Are comments written a year ago still valid?
-What about 2 or 4 or 6 years ago?
+What about 2 or 4 years ago?
 When are they no longer relevant?
+And why save them?

 3. zero obligation